Hackerthon-TAXX/taxx-server/README.md

-# OSS Notice | TAXX #
+# OSS Notice | taxx-server #

-This application is Copyright © TAXX Team.
+This application is Copyright © TAXX-Team.
 All rights reserved.

 The following sets forth attribution notices for third party software that may be contained in this application.